jaredpar/jaredpar.github.io/_posts/2008-08-15-immutablestack-in-f.md

   2. The constructor still allows for invalid data combinations (but will throw)
     1. Ex: ImmutableStack None ImmutableStack.Empty()
   3. Can I get ImmutableStack.Empty to be a property instead of a function?
-  4. In All(), that can't be the most efficient way to build up a sequence.??
+  4. In All(), that can't be the most efficient way to build up a sequence.

     #light